 Full Cross Build¶

-In this document, we will present a recipe to cross build a full libc.
-When we say cross build a full libc, we mean that we will build the libc for a target system which is not the same as the system on which the libc is being built.
+In this document, we will present recipes to cross build the full libc.
+When we say cross build a full libc, we mean that we will build the full libc for a target system which is not the same as the system on which the libc is being built.
 For example, you could be building for a bare metal aarch64 target on a Linux x86_64 host.

 $> cd llvm-project # The llvm-project checkout